pokohroh/ros-portfolio/Tutorials Completed/9) Creating a ROS msg and srv.md

 ```bash
 rosmsg -h
 ```
-You should see a list of different rosmsg subcommands.
+You should see a list of different rosmsg subcommands:

-Commands:
 ```bash
   rosmsg show     Show message description
   rosmsg list     List all messages